girldocode/stats-preview-fr-mentor/README.md

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - Stats preview card component

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.